Are we making much progress? Revisiting chemical reaction yield prediction from an imbalanced regression perspective: Introduction

 To gain a deeper insight into the field's actual progress, we conduct extensive experiments to benchmark six state-of-the-art yield prediction methods on three real-world datasets.
 Surprisingly, the results become less impressive than claimed when we take data imbalance into account.
 We discover that \emph{the overall good performance across the entire yield spectrum primarily results from enhancing performance in areas with sufficient data, typically the low-yield range, while overlooking the significant performance gap in underrepresented high-yield regions}.
 This finding has motivated us to revisit reaction yield prediction and reformulate it as an imbalanced regression problem, a well-established topic in machine learning.

 Unlike imbalanced classification, reaction yield prediction involves regression rather than classification, and there has been limited exploration of addressing data imbalance in the regression context \cite{ribeiro2020imbalanced}.
 Most prior research on imbalanced regression has directly adapted the SMOTE algorithm \cite{chawla2002smote} to regression settings \cite{branco2017smogn, torgo2013smote}.
 However, the continuous nature of target labels in regression tasks makes these adaptations less practical.
-A more intuitive solution is to apply cost-sensitive re-weighting strategies \cite{gong2022ranksim} that can be seamlessly combined with various regression models.
-We demonstrate that incorporating simple imbalanced regression techniques such as Focal loss \cite{lin2017focal} or label distribution smoothing \cite{yang2021delving} can significantly enhance the performance of yield prediction models on underrepresented high-yield regions without sacrificing the overall performance too much.
+A more intuitive solution is to apply cost-sensitive re-weighting strategies \cite{gong2022ranksim,lin2017focal,yang2021delving} that can be seamlessly combined with various regression models.
+We demonstrate that incorporating these simple methods can significantly enhance the performance of existing yield prediction models on underrepresented high-yield regions without sacrificing the overall performance too much.
 We believe these findings have the potential to redirect the future research direction in reaction yield prediction, benefiting both chemistry and machine learning communities.
 In summary, the contributions of this paper include: \begin{itemize}[leftmargin=*] \item We are the first to introduce the novel concept of reformulating reaction yield prediction as an imbalanced regression problem. \item We conduct comprehensive experiments on three real-world yield prediction datasets to uncover and understand the limitations of existing models when predicting high-yield reactions. \item We demonstrate that incorporating cost-sensitive re-weighting methods into existing yield prediction models can lead to significant performance improvements on high-yield reactions. \end{itemize}